TheIceDragonz/VRCGalleryManager/README.md

 ---

-## <a id="gallery--vrcx-metadata-integration"></a>📷 Screenshot Metadata Engine & VRCX Integration
+## <a id="screenshot-metadata-engine"></a>📷 Standalone Screenshot Metadata Engine

-VRCGalleryManager includes a powerful, zero-dependency **PNG Metadata Engine** that seamlessly bridges VRChat, **[VRCX](https://github.com/vrcx-team/VRCX)**, and your local screenshot library.
+VRCGalleryManager includes a powerful, zero-dependency **PNG Metadata Engine** that automatically captures and embeds rich session details directly into your local screenshots.

 ### ⚡ Automatic Real-Time Metadata Injection (Windows)
 - **Live VRChat Log Monitoring (Windows)**: The built-in `VRCLogWatcherService` tracks your active world, instance ID, world author, and dynamic player joins/leaves in real time.
-- **Pure C# `iTXt` Injection**: When a new screenshot is saved to your VRChat Pictures directory, VRCGalleryManager can automatically inject an official/VRCX-compliant `iTXt` `Description` chunk directly into the PNG file.
+- **Pure C# `iTXt` Injection**: When a new screenshot is saved to your VRChat Pictures directory, VRCGalleryManager can automatically inject a standardized `iTXt` `Description` chunk directly into the PNG file.
 - **Atomic & Safe**: Recalculates PNG CRC32 checksums on the fly and writes atomically via temporary files, guaranteeing zero image corruption.
 - **Standalone Convenience**: No need to keep external helper applications running—your photos are automatically tagged with world and player information right as you take them (can be toggled on/off in Settings).

 ### 🔍 Lightning-Fast Metadata Extraction
 - **Sub-Millisecond Parsing**: High-performance reader (`MetaDataImageReader`) parses PNG `iTXt` text chunks directly from the file stream in milliseconds without buffering or decoding full high-resolution images into RAM.
 - **Smart Fallback Scanner**: Employs span-based memory pools (`ArrayPool<byte>`) to detect metadata structures in legacy, modified, or alternative screenshot formats.
-- **Cross-Compatible**: Fully interoperable with the **VRCX Screenshot Helper** standard and official VRChat camera metadata.
+- **Cross-Compatible**: Fully interoperable with standard VRChat community metadata formats and official camera metadata.

 ### 📋 Rich Inspector & In-App Viewer
 When viewing photos in the Gallery, through screenshot popups, or in the immersive full-screen Image Viewer: